CzechCoder/mclaren-merch/README.md

     Use "npm run dev" both in web and server folder to run frontend and backend

-    For list of installed packages see .dependencies and .devDependencies in `package.json` .
+    For list of installed packages see dependencies and devDependencies in `package.json` .

 2.  **Install your database**

     - use migration and seed to set up tables for your own postgres database
     - use seed to populate your database with demo data
+    - you can run "npm run" command on these:
+      - migate - creates the database
+      - seed - populates the database with mock data
+      - resetdb - runs migrate and seed in sequence

 3.  **Start using the web**